tommytran732/tommytran.io/content/about.md

 Hey there 👋

 My name is Thien, but I mostly go by "Tommy" nowadays.
-I am an enthusiastic Linux system administrator around 4 years of experience.
+I am an Linux system administrator around 4 years of experience.
 I am familiar with most major Linux families, from Red Hat to Debian to SUSE to Arch Linux.
 Recently, my interest has shifted to immutable distributions such as Fedora Silverblue/CoreOS and openSUSE MicroOS.

 Like most Linux users, I am an open source enthusiast and publish most of the projects made in my free time on [GitHub](https://github.com/tommytran732) and [my own Gitea instance](https://git.tommytran.io/tomster).
 I also made a couple of small contributions to various projets on GitHub as well.